 My personal recommendation

-On their web site, they claimed that some people saw an improvement in as little as two weeks.
-Given how long I’d had my case of toenail fungus, and how bad it was, I knew that I wasn’t going to be one of those people.
+Given how long I’d had my case of toenail fungus, and how bad it was, I knew that it wasn’t going to go away quickly and some more time would be required.
 However, after about two months, I had started to see some new clear nail growing through.
 And after about four months, my toenail looked mostly healthy.
 I’ve totally cleared it up now, but I have decided to keep using it once a week as a preventative measure, to avoid any chance of a repeat infection.

-So, if you’ve been avoiding the beach for fear of people being disgusted by your unsightly yellowed, crumbly, thick toenails – or just want to be able to wear sandals this summer, then I’d highly recommend Zetaclear.
+So, if you’ve been avoiding the beach for fear of people being disgusted by your unsightly yellowed, crumbly, thick toenails – or just want to be able to wear sandals this summer, then I’d highly recommend ClearNail Pro+.
 It’s the one product that actually managed to clear up my toenail fungus.
-Click here to visit the official ZetaClear web site and buy it online.
+Click here to go to the Amazon page for ClearNail Pro+ and buy it online.